 Previous recipients have included Wildbear head of production and development Harriet Pike, Beyond Productions post-production manager Rebecca Hammond, Bunya Productions head of distribution and sales Courtney Botfield, Gold Coast Film Festival program manager Sasha Close, ACMI Film Programs director Kristy Matheson, Entertainment One legal counsel Miriam Katsambis, and Greenfield Pictures producer Anna Kaplan.

-Submissions for the NMF, which is supported by co-sponsors Village Roadshow and KOJO, are due Sunday, August 29, with the recipient to be announced at October’s Movie Convention.
+Submissions for the NMF, which is supported by co-sponsors Village Roadshow and KOJO, are due September 12.